yanq/grin/README.md

-# Gun
+# Grin

-A groovy web framework.
+A groovy web framework like grails.

 # How to use？

-Just use gun-example project。
+Just use grin-example project。